jhvst/jhvst.github.io/projects/rivi/semantics/main.md

 # |title|

 Array programming languages like APL and BQN have gained recent interest as a DSL for parallel computing.
 One reason for this is the constrained programming interface based on rank polymorphic arrays.
 The upsides are dual: on one hand, dealing with vector data corresponds closely how GPUs deal with flat array structures, and on the other, the program compositions created by the constrained language environment exhibit functional programming paradigm around maps and scans.
-This is especially useful to avoid so-called _thread divergence_ on GPUs, in which any kind of Von-Neumann style programming essentially stalls the device to a halt, as the GPU program _kernel_ is waiting for single thread to progress.
+This is especially useful to avoid so-called _thread divergence_ on GPUs, in which any kind of Von-Neumann style programming essentially stalls the device to a halt, as the parallel _kernel_ is waiting for single thread to progress.

 What the rank polymorphism does is _lifting_ of binary operations onto higher array dimensions.
 That is, irrespective of the array rank, the languages implicitly create iterators over data structures lengths.
-This avoids the programmer to write `for` loops regardless of whether the operation is applied with a vector or a matrix.
+This avoids the programmer to write `for` loops regardless of whether the operation is applied e.g. with a vector or a matrix.
 Because of this automatic lifting, the challenge quickly becomes about creating program compositions that remain on higher dimensions.
-This is arguably the main painpoint with using array programming languages, because it differs conceptually a lot from imperative style of programming -- as we are about to see, it is rather trivial to convince a theorem prover that this makes sense, but whether a programmer can wrap their head around it is another question.
+This is arguably the main painpoint with using array programming languages, because it differs conceptually a lot from imperative style of programming.

+The main objective of this research is to look into how parallel algorithms could be modeled with advanced type systems.
+In particular, we will consider dependent types with quantities as a way to compare algorithms, but to also to prove that such models are correct.
+In general, this kind of modeling is tricky because it requires at least some basic understanding of how these type systems or at least the languages that implement them work, while also grasping fundamentals of low-level programming with parallel hardware like GPUs.
+As such, this work attempts to describe them both.
+The idea is that if successful, these kinds of developer tools could provide faster iteration of the implementations of parallel operations on array languages that exhibit these properties in a rather mathematical notation.
+That is, array programming languages are called _tools of thought_ by their proponents since the 1960s, but the question remains that how well does this translate also to high performance code on hardware that is relevant today.
+We will through practical examples look into this from both the point of denotational and operational semantics.

 ## Denotational semantics: dependent types

 The basis of a rank polymorphic language are its _atoms_.
 Atoms here mean function values and value literals.
 All atoms share the same single data type, which is a rank polymorphic array.
-This type carries no visible type signature in traditional implementations like APL, even though there are certain cases in which a type error may occur, such as with product of two matrices, which is defined as Hadamard product hence requires matrix shape symmetry.
-Some more novel array programming languages like Google Dex implement dependent types to resolve these runtime errors statically.
+This type carries no visible type signature in traditional implementations like APL.
+As a consequence, APL and its derivatives may run into runtime _shape_ mismatches, such as with product of two matrices, which are defined as Hadamard products.
+Recently, these runtime errors have been addressed in dependently typed derivatives such as Google Dex [@GettingToThePaszke2021].

 Function applications are called _monadic_ when taking a single argument and _dyadic_ when taking two.
 Suppose that $F$ is the set of all functions and $x$ and $w$ as elements of the set of subjects $s$, then the set of monadic functions are ones which are called with $F x$ and dyadics with $w F x$.